Hyundai warns owners to park outside, recalls 180,000 SUVs

 The Korean automaker is recalling about 180,000 Tucson SUVs in the U.S. from 2019 through 2021 to fix the problem.
 The company says corrosion can cause a short circuit in defective anti-lock brake circuit boards that can cause a fire even if engines are off.

-Hyundai says it knows of a dozen engine fires caused by the problem but no injuries.
+Hyundai says on Friday that it knows of a dozen engine fires caused by the problem but no injuries.

 Hyundai will notify owners of the recall by mail starting around Oct.
 30. In the meantime, owners can key in their 17-digit vehicle identification number at www.hyundaiusa.com/recalls to see if their Tucson is affected.

+The automaker said it's investigating whether the same problem is happening in other countries.

 On Sept.
-3, U.S. safety regulators announced that Hyundai and affiliated automaker Kia would recall over 600,000 vehicles in the U.S. and Canada to fix a brake fluid leak that could cause engine fires.
+3, U.S. safety regulators announced that Hyundai and Kia would recall over 600,000 vehicles in the U.S. and Canada to fix a brake fluid leak that could cause engine fires.

 Those recalls are not related to the Tuscon recall.
 They cover more than 440,000 Kia Optima midsize sedans from 2013 through 2015 and Kia Sorento SUVs from 2014 and 2015.
 Also covered are 203,000 Hyundai Santa Fe SUVs from 2013 to 2015.

 A day later, Hyundai said it recommends the vehicles be parked outdoors until the problem is repaired.
-Kia did not answer questions about its recall.
+Kia said Friday that the Sorentos should be parked outdoors.

 In February, Hyundai recalled nearly 430,000 small cars for a similar problem.
 The company said water can get into the antilock brake computer, cause an electrical short and possibly an engine fire.
 That recall covered certain 2006 through 2011 Elantra and 2007 through 2011 Elantra Touring vehicles.